Skip to Main Content

 Discuss return to school with the care team

-Some medication side effects can cause problems at school.
-The care team can help families plan ways to cope with side effects.
-Rest breaks, special bathroom or eating permissions, or classroom learning accommodations can help make a student’s return to school easier.
+Learn the purpose of each medicine, dosing instructions, and possible side effects.
+Some side effects can cause challenges at school.
+Your care team can help you plan for managing side effects.
+Rest breaks, special bathroom or eating permissions, or classroom learning accommodations can help.

 Questions to ask about school medication policies

-• Who will oversee my child’s medicines?
+• Who will oversee my child’s medicines at school?

 • What forms and documentation are needed for each medicine?

-Document and give consent for each medication
+Document and give consent for each medicine

 • Child’s name

-• Dates to be given including stop date if known
+• Dates to be given, including stop date if known

-• Reason for taking the medication
+• Reason for taking the medicine

-• Instructions for administration
+• Instructions for giving medicine

 • Dose

-• Administration time or schedule
+• Time or schedule

-• Special instructions (with or without food)
+• Special instructions such as taking the medicine with or without food

-• Parent name and emergency contact information
+• Parent or guardian name and emergency contact information

 • Doctor name and contact information